Cavin-chandran/Alt-F4/README.md

 ## Results

 The symptoms are used as input and condition is found as target , ambulance travels to the best option of hospital successfully
+FastAPI has been integrated
+Flask backend has been implemnted

 ### Example:
 - The model achieved an accuracy of 92% with a precision of 0.88 on the test dataset.